fulldata-git/ADFMonitoring/README.md

 # FullData ADF Monitoring utility

-This Azure Data Factory monitoring utility is solution that records and stores pipeline execution runtimes in an Azure SQL Database and sends out an Email alert when a threshold limit is exceeded.
+This Azure Data Factory monitoring utility is a solution that records and stores pipeline execution runtimes in an Azure SQL Database and sends out an Email alert when a threshold limit is exceeded.
 Its developed by FullData and provided ‘AS-IS’ to the Microsoft Data Platform community.

 When your Azure Data Factory environment is consuming a lot of resources due some unforeseen failing or /long running job s you would want to be informed right away rather then after receiving a serious bill.
 An ADF environment easily spans 100+ pipelines that execute b.
 But not all actions may be properly logged as status ‘Completed’ or and get stuck as ‘InProgress’.
 The current standard Azure generic monitoring signal logic does not cover the full range of scenarios.